+Edward J. Normand

+FREEDMAN NORMAND FRIEDLAND LLP

+99 Park Avenue

+Suite 1910

-Edward J. Normand FREEDMAN NORMAND FRIEDLAND LLP 99 Park Avenue Suite 1910 New York, NY 10016 Tel: 1-646-970-7513 tnormand@fnf.law
+New York, NY 10016

+Tel: 646-970-7513

+tnormand@fnf.law

-Robert D. Gilbert GILBERT LITIGATORS & COUNSELORS, P.C.
-11 Broadway, Suite 615 New York, NY 10004 Phone: 1-646-448-5269 rgilbert@gilbertlitigators.com
+Robert D. Gilbert

+GILBERT LITIGATORS & COUNSELORS, P.C.
+11 Broadway, Suite 615

+New York, NY 10004

+Phone: (646) 448-5269

+rgilbert@gilbertlitigators.com

+Eric L. Cramer

+BERGER MONTAGUE PC

+1818 Market Street, Suite 3600

+Philadelphia, PA 19106

+Telephone: (215) 875-3000

+ecramer@bm.net

-Eric L. Cramer BERGER MONTAGUE PC 1818 Market Street, Suite 3600 Philadelphia, PA 19106 Telephone: 1-215-875-3000 ecramer@bm.net number of factors as set forth below.
-Assuming that about half of the estimated 200,000 Class members submit timely claims, and that the Court awards the attorneys' fees and costs as requested, the average claimant will receive about \$2,000 from these Settlements.
+• The Settlements offer cash payments to members of the Settlement Class who submit valid and timely claim forms later in the process.
+Payments for claims will vary depending on a number of factors as set forth below.
+Assuming that about half of the estimated 200,000 Class members submit timely claims, and that the Court awards the attorneys' fees and costs as requested, the average claimant will receive about \$750 from these Settlements.
 Because the Plaintiffs allege an antitrust conspiracy where Plaintiffs allege that Defendants would be joint and severally liable, the amount of money any member of the Settlement Class receives is not directly related to the amount of money that the institution that person attended paid in settlement.
 The parties have agreed to ask the Court that any funds remaining after an initial distribution to the Settlement Class that are unable to be efficiently distributed to the Settlement Class be given, with the Court's approval, to charitable causes that promote access to higher education for disadvantaged students and families.